unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

   .use(() => (mdast: Node) => {
     visit(
       mdast,
-      // this checks both that the Node is a list and that it is ordered {type: 'list', ordered: true},
+      // Check that the Node is a list and that it is ordered:
+      {type: 'list', ordered: true},
       (node: List) => {
         node.ordered = false